Concentration in Chemistry (AST1)(Plan code: LRST1AS, Subplan Code: CHEMISTRY)

 3

-Please check with the transfer institution regarding foreign language requirements.
+Please check with the transfer institution regarding world language requirements.

 Program Outcomes